+Right plant, right place is an important rule.
 Many people make the mistake of picking a plant then trying to find a place to stick it when it really does not fit anywhere.
-It is better to decide what size and shape of plants are needed to create a pleasing design and then choose plants that are appropriate.
+It is better to decide what size and shape of plants are needed to create a pleasing design and then choose appropriate plants that are suited to the growing conditions.

 Three questions should be asked of every plant:

 How much sun will it get?

 What soil pH and moisture does it need?

 The Calendar of Color section of this website gives the average landscape size of many trees, shrubs, vines and perennials.
 It also gives information on sun and moisture requirements.
 A list of garden plants and their preferred soil pH can be found at the webpage Preferred Soil pH.